PlusPackaging Get expert help

 Time to Launch & Lead Times

-1. Design phase: 1-2 weeks
+1. Design phase: 1–2 weeks (faster if you start from a free digital mockup)

 2. Sample production and approval: 1–2 weeks